 Saddle Road Driving Restrictions

 |From Saddle Road to the Visitor’s Center:

 This road is called the “ Mauna Kea Observatory Access Road.”
 It is the paved road that goes between between Saddle Road and the Visitor’s Center.

 |From the Visitor’s Center up to the Observatory:

 This road is not paved and can be hazardous in poor weather conditions such as rain, fog, sleet, snow.
 See Saddle Road Cautions below.

-As long as there is no evidence of going off the pavement, you should be covered.
-Going off pavement would be considered a contract violation at which time the coverages would be null and void.
+You’re covered as long as there is no evidence of going off the pavement.
+Going off the pavement is considered a contract violation at which time the coverages would be null and void.

-If a rental car breaks down, stalls out, quits running or won't start on Saddle Road, does the rental car company pay to come and get it?
+If a rental car breaks down, stalls out, quits running, or won’t start on Saddle Road, does the rental car company pay to come and get it?
 If the customer purchases roadside assistance protection and there are no contract violations, then yes.
 But be aware that Saddle Road is in a fairly remote area of the island so it would be hours before anyone would be able to get to you.
-If the tow service company that is called doesn't take the insurance coverage then the customer may be charged for the tow depending on the situation.
+If the tow service company that is called doesn’t take the insurance coverage then the customer may be charged for the tow depending on the situation.
 It is suggested that the customer call their own insurance company or auto club for a tow.
 The Rental locations really try to discourage customers from going this way because it is dangerous and so far from anything.
-Cell phones don't work in most places around there.
+Mobile phones don’t good reception in this area.